shivashant25/Sentinel-with-XDR/labguide/part-01/lab01.md

    ![](../media/image9.png)

-1. Select Resource Group from the drop down.
+1. Select Resource Group from the drop down(sentinel-rg).

 1. For the Name, enter something unique like **uniquenameDefender**.